-Many Japanese dog breeds have similar traits, which is why people often can't tell them apart.
+Many Japanese dog breeds have similar traits, so people often can't tell them apart.

-There are many dogs originally from the Asian continent and we could spend all day talking about them.
+Many dogs are originally from the Asian continent, and we could spend all day talking about them.
 But instead, we will focus on the most common Japanese dog breeds.
 (Note how many of their names have "Inu" as the second word - this word means "dog" in Japanese.)

 The Most Common Japanese Dog Breeds

 Here is a list of dog breeds in Japan.
-If you want to make a friend from the land of the rising sun, you can use this article as a reference.
+So if you want to make a friend from the land of the rising sun, you can use this article as a reference.

 This is the most popular dog in Japan and is originally from the Akita.
-It was bred by local warriors for hunting, defense, and attack.
+He was bred by local warriors for hunting, defense, and attack.
 Some countries consider them potentially dangerous.
-It is an ancient breed, and some people believe its first specimens date back 3000 years.
+He is an ancient breed, and some people believe his first specimens date back 3000 years.
 They also think that dogs were later mixed with the English Mastiff and Tosa Inu to make them larger and more aggressive.

 The Akita is a Japanese natural treasure, especially after the devotion displayed by Hachikō.
-This dog has a strong build and thick fur; and the color is white, mottled, red, or sesame.
+This dog has a muscular build and thick fur, and the color is white, mottled, red, or sesame.
 Their eyes are small, their ears point forward, and they have webbed feet, making them excellent swimmers.
 This is a shy, quiet, protective, cautious, and very loyal breed.

 Japanese Dog Breeds – Shiba Inu